785putt/Movieselec/README.md

 NON Commercial uses website

 How to use this app
-1. On new page, enter website URL.
+1. On new page, enter website URL: https://movie-moods-app.herokuapp.com
 2. Navigation bar may appear on the left.
 If not then click the navigation arrow '>' at top left corner.
 3. Options will be display.
 Choose either one to explore.
 4. Once loaded, click on an central empty bar to select mood (drop bar will appear).